Ggjorven/Obsidian/BUILDING.md

     make config=release
     ```

-5. Build files can be in the bin/%Config%-linux/Sandbox/ folder.
+5. Build files can be in the bin/%Config%-linux/Main/ folder.
-6. (Optional) Open a terminal and run the Sandbox project:
+6. (Optional) Open a terminal and run the Main project:

     ```sh
-    chmod +x Sandbox
+    chmod +x Main
-    ./Sandbox
+    ./Main
     ```

 ### MacOS
 1. Navigate to the root of the directory
 2. Open the Obsidian.xcworkspace file
 3. Start building in your desired configuration
-4. Build files can be in the bin/%Config%-macosx/Sandbox/ folder.
+4. Build files can be in the bin/%Config%-macosx/Main/ folder.
-5. (Optional) Open a terminal and run the Sandbox project:
+5. (Optional) Open a terminal and run the Main project:

     ```sh
-    ./Sandbox
+    ./Main
     ```